Bagel

 Pro Tips

-- Store in paper rather than plastic to allow slight air circulation
+- Keep in paper bag rather than plastic to allow moisture to escape and maintain chewiness

 Origin & Heritage